Rodd, Nash and Little Brampton: Geography

 Rodd, Nash and Little Brampton borders Powys in Wales for the entirety of its north-west boundary.
-Adjacent Herfordshire parishes are Knill at the south-west, Kington at the south, Titley at the south-east, Staunton on Arrow at the east, and Combe at the north.
+Adjacent Herefordshire parishes are Knill at the south-west, Kington at the south, Titley at the south-east, Staunton on Arrow at the east, and Combe at the north.
 The closest towns from the centre of the parish are the English market town of Kington, 3 mi to the south, and the Welsh town of Presteigne, 1.5 mi to the north.

 The parish, of 2024 acre, is orientated north-east to south-west, at the widest approximately 1.5 mi from north to south and 2.75 mi east to west.
 It is rural, of farms, arable and pasture fields, managed woodland, water courses, isolated and dispersed businesses, residential properties, and the hamlets of Rodd, Roddhurst, Nash, and Little Brampton.
 Two minor routes run through the parish.
 The B4355 Presteigne to Kington road runs north-west to south-east through the east, and through Rodd and Roddhurst.
 The B4362 road, which runs to the south through Nash, begins at the B4355 at the east and runs beyond the parish to Knill and Walton at the west.
 These B roads and all adopted highways—not private, but maintained by the local council—are in the north of the parish and include further country lanes and bridleways.
 Throughout the parish are woodland walks and footpaths, and private farm tracks.